javafx-maven-plugin/javafx-maven-plugin/README.md

 The JavaFX Maven Plugin provides a way to assemble distribution bundles for JavaFX applications (8+) from within Maven.

-For easy configuration please use our new website (currently getting updated/reworked):
+For easy configuration please use our new website (which needs to get updated/reworked again):
 **[http://javafx-maven-plugin.github.io](http://javafx-maven-plugin.github.io)**

 For (outdated) documentation/examples, your can look at archived website:
 **[https://web.archive.org/web/20141009064442/http://zenjava.com/javafx/maven/](https://web.archive.org/web/20141009064442/http://zenjava.com/javafx/maven/)**

 Quickstart for JavaFX JAR